How to Remortgage to Buy Another Property

 While it’s true that some mortgage lenders prefer customers who are in full-time employment, there are mortgage providers who specialise in self-employed customers and bespoke contractor agreements.

-If you’re a self-employed professional looking to remortgage your home to buy another property, you’ll want to find a lender who specialises in customers who trade exactly the same way you do, and the best way to track one down is through a mortgage broker who knows the market inside out.
+Suppose you’re a self-employed professional looking to remortgage your home to buy another property.
+In that case, you’ll want to find a lender who specialises in customers who trade the same way you do, and the best way to track one down is through a mortgage broker who knows the market inside out.

-The main difference between a self-employed borrower and someone in full-time employment from a mortgage lender’s perspective is the way their income is assessed and how they will need to evidence it.
+The main difference between a self-employed borrower and someone in full-time employment from a mortgage lender’s perspective is how their income is assessed and how they will need to prove it.
 You can read more about this in our guide to self-employed mortgages.

 Income and affordability

-The amount you earn will determine how much you can borrow when remortgageing or taking out a new mortgage on your second property.
-Your new mortgage debts will likely be larger than your existing one, so you will need to show your lender that you can afford the repayments on two loans.
+Your earnings will determine how much you can borrow when remortgageing or taking out a new mortgage on your second property.
+Your new mortgage debts will likely be larger than your existing ones, so you must show your lender that you can afford the repayments on two loans.

-Most mortgage providers cap their lending at 4.5 times your income, while others will stretch to 5 times and a minority 6 times, under the right circumstances.
-Use our affordability calculator below to see how this could work out for you, based on your own annual income.
+Most mortgage providers cap their lending at 4.5 times your income, while others will stretch to 5 times and a minority 6 times under the right circumstances.
+Use our affordability calculator below to see how this could work out for you based on your annual income.

 Mortgage Affordability Calculator